 The majority of building materials used to construct your home are porous, which means they can absorb moisture.
 When a modern home or building is constructed, a barrier is installed into the base of the walls and floors to prevent moisture from the ground being absorbed into the building materials.
 This is known as a damp proof course or membrane.
 Its purpose is to either repel or physically prevent the movement of moisture upwards through the building.

-Rising damp occurs when moisture from the ground is absorbed up into the fabric of the building by porous building materials - a process known as capillary action.
+Rising damp occurs when moisture from damp floors is absorbed up into the fabric of the building by porous building materials - a process known as capillary action.
 This unwanted moisture can then deteriorate the masonry, plaster, timber floors, internal decorations and joinery.

 Not all buildings have a damp proof course.
 Many old properties constructed in the early 1900's did not have damp proof courses installed into the walls and floors during construction, leaving them vulnerable to rising damp.

 Some properties constructed after this time with early damp proof course designs such as; slate or bitumen felt also suffer, as these designs can fail due to poor practice, design or material composition.

 Now modern building regulations and advanced understanding of materials and practices should result in the problem of rising damp in newly constructed properties becoming a problem of the past.
 However, for many older property owners rising damp can be a formidable problem.